Sarita-Joshi/note-to-knowledge/README.md

 ## Environment Variables

-Create a `.env` file in the backend root directory with the following keys:
+Create a `.env` file in the backend root directory with the important keys like

 ```env
 OPENAI_API_KEY=your_openai_key